jrpool/learning-os-software/global-requirements/README.md

 Each human-facing service should expose a command line interface when possible, and resort to a GUI only when needed.
 Solve the simplest problem with the simplest solution.
 Keep it simple.

 It may be the case that there are _multiple_ command-line interfaces.
-For example, the [Group Collaboration Service][group-collaboration-service] might provide commands or "bot" interactions to allow interactions with various services.
+For example, a Group Collaboration Service might provide commands or "bot" interactions to allow interactions with various services.

 An archetypal evolution of a service looks something this: